aneoconsulting/ArmoniK/test/README.md

 # HOW TO USE IT

-This document describe how to use the benchmarking scripts.
+This document describes how to use the benchmarking scripts.

 #### Folder tree